-Figure 3: The impact of speed, quality, and cost on the net profit of a drug discovery project, taken from Bender & Cortes-Ciriano, 2021^[47].
+Figure 3: The impact of speed, quality, and cost on the net profit of a drug discovery project, taken from Bender & Cortes-Ciriano, 2021[47].

-Incidentally, since the somewhat sceptical forecast put forward by Bender and Cortes-Ciriano in 2021, there has not been any noticeable surge in the progression of AI-generated drug candidates to the clinic.
-On the contrary, several AI-centric companies have faced more setbacks and disappointments than success.
+Incidentally, since the somewhat sceptical forecast put forward by Bender and Cortes-Ciriano in 2021, there has not been any noticeable surge in the progression of Al-generated drug candidates to the clinic.
+On the contrary, several Al-centric companies have faced more setbacks and disappointments than success.
 Exscientia announced in October 2023 that it would be streamlining its pipeline to focus on well-understood development challenges, winding down a Phase 1/2 study of its cancer drug candidate EXS-21546.
-Similarly, BenevolentAI was forced to lay off almost 50% of its staff and saw a 79% fall in share price after the Phase 2 failure of its Trk inhibitor used for the treatment of eczema^[48].
-While it is still too early to tell what effect AI-driven drug discovery will have on clinical success, it is clear that drug discovery is not always as simple as generating highly potent ligands against a single target.
-As the CEO of Exscientia put it, "If we want to change the probability of success in the clinic, it's not just better molecules; we also need a better understanding of when certain translational models are not necessary, especially from a regulatory perspective (discussed in depth in a previous Alacrita publication).
+Similarly, BenevolentAl was forced to lay off almost 50% of its staff and saw a 79% fall in share price after the Phase 2 failure of its Trk inhibitor used for the treatment of eczema[48].
+While it is still too early to tell what effect Al-driven drug discovery will have on clinical success, it is clear that drug discovery is not always as simple as generating highly potent ligands against a single target.
+As the CEO of Exscientia put it, "If we want to change the probability of success in the clinic, it's not just better molecules; we also need better translational models."
+Not only do we need better translational models, but we also need a better understanding of when certain translational models are not necessary, especially from a regulatory perspective (discussed in depth in a previous Alacrita publication).